teddybear082/CrueltySquadVR-Modloader/README.md

 Bastiaan Olij ("mux213") for creating and maintaining Godot's XR Asset and functionality and making GodotXR so easy for a noob like me to work with.

+Frenchie from the Cruelty Squad Discord for creating the awesome CS mods website and hosting this mod!

 ---------------------------------------------------